LucaBarden/Pit/README.md

 # Pit - Git but its Python

+#### Unfinished Project

-Since writing an own VCS is pretty fun i wanted to explore the possibility of writing an own functioning git client
+Since writing an own VCS is pretty fun i wanted to explore the possibility of writing an actual functioning git client

 ### Basic Usage